reahl/reahl/reahl-doc/doc/tutorial/gettingstarted-develop.rst

 In this case, we just add a paragraph of text (:class:`~reahl.web.ui.P`) to the `.body` of the page.

-Each URL a user can visit is defined by a :class:`~reahl.web.fw.View`, and a bunch of related :class:`~reahl.web.fw.View`\ s are organised into a :class:`~reahl.web.fw.UserInterface`.
+In Reahl, each URL a user can visit is defined by a :class:`~reahl.web.fw.View`, and a bunch of related :class:`~reahl.web.fw.View`\ s are organised into a :class:`~reahl.web.fw.UserInterface`.

 .. _create-component: